 SAECO Philips Intelia

-Saeco Intelia is extremely easy to use, with a very intuitive interface, and many adjustments for the perfect espresso, just the way YOU like it.
-It is a lightweight machine, mostly because its ceramic grinder, which is consistently lighter than a steel grinder.
+Saeco Intelia is extremely easy to use, with a very intuitive interface.
+It has many adjustments for tweaking the espresso, just the way you like it.
+It is a lightweight machine, grace to its ceramic grinder.

 - Two pre-programmed buttons for quantity selection